SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 ```

+### Block Execution Implementation

 We follow the design of Pharo and we add a new primitive responsible for the block body execution.
+For this we define a method value on the CBlock and tag it as a primitive.
+Then we declare a new primitive
+in the interpreter table and finally we define a first version of the primitive corresponding to the value execution.

 We define the method `value` on the class `CBlock` as a primitive number 207.

 ```